 Inflammation is a normal beneficial response to tissue injury.
 For example, the skin becomes inflamed after a cut but then, it heals.
 In Inflammatory Bowel Diseases (IBD), we do not know why the gut becomes and remains continuously inflamed.
 Such a pattern of chronic inflammation becomes destructive and leads to long term damage of the bowel.
-Our recent studies have shown that the affected bowel tissue in IBD release ‘danger signals’ or damage-associated molecular patterns (DAMPs) that maybe important factor in why gut inflammation in IBD do not improve and persists.
+Our recent studies have shown that the affected bowel tissue in IBD release ‘danger signals’ or damage-associated molecular patterns (DAMPs) that may be an important factor in why gut inflammation in IBD does not improve and persists.

 In this study, we are particularly interested in ‘danger signals’ arising from the mitochondria.
 Mitochondria are the ‘batteries’ or ‘powerstations’ that reside within, and provide energy for living cells.
 They have evolved from bacteria around 2-3 billion years ago.
 As such the mitochondria have many similarities with bacteria.
 When our immune cells encounter mitochondria that are released, they confuse them with bacteria, become activated and trigger a prolonged inflammatory response, which is destructive to our own tissue.